MojTabaa4/NLP-Byte-Pair-Encoding-and-WordPiece-Tokenizer/README.md

 ## Results

-Our BPE model achieved a vocabulary size of 7216 tokens on the "Romeo and Juliet" book, while the WordPiece tokenizer achieved a vocabulary size of 38285 tokens.
-This significant difference in vocabulary size can have a significant impact on model performance, with a smaller vocabulary size generally leading to better model performance.
+On applying the BPE and WordPiece models on "Romeo and Juliet" we get the same vocabulary size of 38285 tokens.
+However, in general, BPE tends to produce a smaller vocabulary size than WordPiece, which can lead to better model performance in some cases.
+WordPiece is generally faster than BPE because it uses a more efficient merging strategy.
+BPE can handle rare words better than WordPiece because it can merge any pair of adjacent characters, whereas WordPiece can only merge pre-defined subwords.

 ### Byte Pair Encoding (BPE) Algorithm